Assassination of Qasem Soleimani: Reactions

-Iranian Supreme Leader Ali Khamenei vowed to take "harsh revenge" against the U.S., and declared three days of mourning.
-President Hassan Rouhani also said Iran "will take revenge".
-Foreign Minister Mohammad Javad Zarif called the attack "an extremely dangerous and foolish escalation".
+Iranian Supreme Leader Ali Khamenei vowed to take "harsh revenge" against the United States and declared three days of mourning.
+President Hassan Rouhani also said Iran "will take revenge."
+Foreign Minister Mohammad Javad Zarif called the attack "an extremely dangerous and foolish escalation."
 Iran sent a letter to the United Nations, calling it "[s]tate terrorism" and said it violated principles of international law.
 On 7 January, Iran's parliament approved a €200 million increase in the Quds Force's budget, to be used in two months.
-Reuters reported that some Iranians including Soleimani supporters fear that a war could break out at a time of economic hardship and widespread corruption.
+Reuters reported that some Iranians, including Soleimani supporters, fear that a war could break out at a time of economic hardship and widespread corruption.
 Some older Iranians recalled memories of the Iran–Iraq War.

-In Iraq, outgoing Prime Minister Adil Abdul-Mahdi condemned the attack, calling it an assassination and stating that the strike was an act of aggression and a breach of Iraqi sovereignty which would lead to war in Iraq.
+In Iraq, outgoing Prime Minister Adil Abdul-Mahdi condemned the attack, calling it an assassination, an act of aggression and a breach of Iraqi sovereignty that could lead to war in Iraq.
 Subsequently, he declared three days of national mourning.
-Abdul-Mahdi also said the strike violated the agreement on the presence of U.S. forces in Iraq and that safeguards for Iraq's security and sovereignty should be met with legislation.
-The speaker of Iraq's parliament Mohammed al Halbousi vowed to "put an end to U.S. presence" in Iraq.
+Abdul-Mahdi also said the strike violated the agreement on the presence of U.S. forces in Iraq and legislation should provide safeguards for Iraq's security and sovereignty.
+The speaker of Iraq's parliament, Mohammed al Halbousi, vowed to "put an end to U.S. presence" in Iraq.
 The Iraqi parliament voted to ask the U.S. to withdraw their forces from Iraq.
-Muqtada al-Sadr, leader of the Sadrist Movement and the Saraya al-Salam militia, ordered his followers to "prepare to defend Iraq".
+Muqtada al-Sadr, leader of the Sadrist Movement and the Saraya al-Salam militia, ordered his followers to "prepare to defend Iraq."
 Despite the government opposing the airstrike, many Iraqis who are against the PMF celebrated the killing of Soleimani.